 Lloyd’s musical interests and influences are wide and varied: the music of the early 20th-century remains an important source of inspiration, though he cites later figures such as Messiaen, Ligeti and Maxwell Davies as important too.
 He lives and works in London.

-He also works as a freelance music copyist, editor and proof-reader.
+He also works as a freelance music editor and copyist.
 He has been involved in arranging and orchestration work and is an experienced conductor.